liferay/liferay-docs/developer/reference/articles/front-end/03-liferay-npm-bundler/06-how-portal-publishes-npm-packages.markdown

 instead of using your own.
 This lets you put shared dependencies in one project and reference them from the rest.

-Imagine that you have three portlets that compose the homepage of your site:
+Imagine that you have three widgets that compose the homepage of your site:
 `my-toolbar`, `my-menu`, and `my-content`.
-These portlets depend on the fake, but awesome, Wonderful UI Components (WUI) framework.
+These widgets depend on the fake, but awesome, Wonderful UI Components (WUI) framework.
 This quite limited framework is composed of only three packages: